Career Ideas for Students

 “I had some LinkedIn coaching from Sarah, and our session was an absolute game changer!
 As a student, the idea of putting myself out there on LinkedIn felt a little intimidating and overwhelming at first.
 However, Sarah broke everything down for me in a super clear and engaging way, helping me understand the platform’s features, what recruiters and looking for, and what steps I should be taking now to strengthen my profile while I finish my degree.
 Thanks to her guidance, I now feel well equipped to start building my presence on here.
 Sarah is incredibly knowledgeable, patient, and supportive, and I would highly recommend her to anyone looking to improve their LinkedIn experience – especially any other students/newbies in need of a confidence boost!”
 Lily, BA English & Social Policy Student

-Head on over to my LinkedIn to read many more recommendations from students, parents, educators and other career professionals.
+Head on over to my LinkedIn profile to read many more recommendations from students, parents, educators and other career professionals.